Designing software from Tunisia. Building SILKLEARN for the AI era.

 Where we are now

-Birds don't know they inspired planes.
-But someone had to build the plane.
+Birds didn’t know they inspired planes.
+But someone still had to build the plane.

 SILKDEV

-SILKDEV is building SilkLearn — a knowledge synthesis platform that helps teams turn what they already know into structured understanding everyone can follow and build on.
+SILKDEV is now building SILKLEARN — knowledge infrastructure for turning scattered expertise into structured understanding people can follow, question, and build on.

 Copyright © SILKDEV LLC.
 2026